oroinc/documentation/user/back-office/system/configuration/commerce/inventory/allowed-statuses.rst

 3. Customize any of the options by clearing the **Use Default** box next to the option.
 Click on the inventory status to select/deselect it.
 Press Shift and click to select/deselect a range of items.
 Press Ctrl and click to select/deselect multiple items in no particular order.

-4. In the **Store Frontend** section, the following options are available:
+4. In the **Storefront** section, the following options are available:

    * **Visible Inventory Statuses** - A buyer can see products with the selected inventory statuses in the OroCommerce storefront.
    * **Can Be Added To RFQs** - A buyer can add Products with the selected inventory statuses when creating an RFQ in the OroCommerce storefront.